The excitement is building for the 7th Annual Gator F3B contest to be held this year at Lost Hills field in CA.

 F3B Radio Control soaring is a multi-task international FAI model contest event that provides an exhilarating experience for RC soaring pilots.
 To compete at the highest level can be very demanding and requires thermal skills above the average.
 F3B is a format that has traditionally been more popular in Europe and Australia until recent years when there has been a resurgence of interest and F3B activity in the USA.
-Since the 2011 USA F3B World Championships in Laiwu China, the USA team has been improving and the GatorF3B contest is a vital part of their training.
+Since the 2011 USA F3B World Championships in Laiwu China, the USA team has been improving and the GatorF3B contest is a vital part of the Teams training.
 Details of their daily performance in 2011 China and 2013 Germany can be found at the official F3B Team Web site.
-The US Team finished 2nd to Germany in Laiwu, China and 3rd to Germany and Austria in Nardt, Germany.
+The US Team finished 2nd to Germany in Laiwu, China in 2011 and then 3rd to Germany and Austria in Nardt, Germany in 2013.
 This was a great performance by a US Team that has few chances to compete at the highest level.
 In fact most European pilots fly in more contests annually than any member of the US Team has flown in their entire life!

 The Gator F3B contest is designed to attract top level pilots from all over the world to address this lack of contest experience suffered by the US.